nm(1p) - phpMan

 following information to standard output.
 By default, the format is

-unspecified, but the output shall be sorted alphabetically by symbol
+unspecified, but the output shall be sorted by symbol name according to

 * Library or object name, if -A is specified